How Long Do You Have to See a Doctor After an Auto Accident In Florida?

 According to Florida Statute § 627.736, you have 14 days to see a doctor after an accident.
 If you fail to seek medical treatment for your auto accident injuries, the insurance company may deny your accident claim.
-An auto accident lawyer can help you recover the benefits you need.
+A Fort Lauderdale auto accident lawyer can help you recover the benefits you need.

 Seek Medical Care Before the 14-Day Deadline Runs Out